There are three reasons that people want to lose weight:

 for better health, for enhanced personal appearance and to feel better physically and psychologically.
-In spite of these important motivational factors, intelligent people who are successful in most areas of their life may be unsuccessful in controlling their weight.
+In spite of these important motivational factors, intelligent people who are successful in most areas of their life may be unsuccessful in losing weight.
+A psychologist can offer help.

 This cycle of weight loss and weight gain is common for three reasons:

 (1) Some rapid weight loss diet programs put your body into a starvation mode which causes it to become more efficient at storing fat when you stop dieting.
 (2) Most diets create a psychological rebound effect because you feel deprived of certain tastes and favorite foods while on the diet and this feeling of deprivation leads to a burst of uncontrollable overindulgence when you go off the diet.
 (3) Diet programs do not take into account individual differences between people.
 They have everyone follow a certain “program” without addressing the different eating patterns, personalities, and motivational factors for each individual.

 Most people who have weight problems are very knowledgeable about calories and dietary matters.
 The problem is not a lack of information, nor is it a lack of character strength.
 The failure of conventional diet programs is due to the fact that diets tend to create a time-limited, temporary change in behavior.
 The person learns to follow a particular diet successfully for a limited period of time, but eventually falls back into old faulty eating habits.
 Assuming that your weight gain is not due to a thyroid deficiency or other health problem, being overweight is a psychological, motivational and behavioral problem, involving deeply entrenched habit patterns and impulse control problems.